 The process of becoming a foster carer can be broken down into the following simple steps.

-When you get in touch with us we'll chat about your interest in becoming a foster carer, complete a short enquiry form, and answer any questions you have.
+When you get in touch we can answer any questions you have about fostering and chat to you about your interest in becoming a foster carer.
 You can get in touch with us here.

 2. Home visit

 Once we've had a brief chat, one of our social workers will arrange to visit you at home to explain what fostering involves and to find out more about you and your circumstances.

 When you're ready a social worker will help you complete an application pack so your enquiry can be taken to the next stage.

 Your social worker will visit you at home over a few weeks to complete the fostering assessment which is a report written about you and your family, your life experiences, and your skills.
 As part of this we attain references from your friends, family and employers and request criminal record checks, Local Authority checks and ask you to have a medical assessment.
 You'll also be invited to our Skills to Foster training which is a three day course that helps you to prepare practically for being a foster carer.

 5. Fostering Panel

 When your assessment is completed it will be presented to the fostering panel by your social worker.
 The panel will make a recommendation to the manager of Parallel Parents so that a final decision can be made about you becoming a foster carer.